ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Profiling Node.js in Production (Without Guessing) - <a href="https://medium.com/@bhagyarana80/profiling-node-js-in-production-without-guessing-186b470aa8dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Autogen V2 Is Live: What Builders Need to Know Before January 15 - <a href="https://medium.com/@SulTanOfWeb3/autogen-v2-is-live-what-builders-need-to-know-before-january-15-14c3bb116c65?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `SulTanOfWeb3 `**

-<blockquote>A practical playbook to catch CPU hot spots, memory leaks, and event-loop stalls — then fix them with confidence.
+<blockquote>If you’ve already deployed on Autogen, this is an important update.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stream First, Render Faster: Node.js Progressive UX - <a href="https://medium.com/@duckweave/stream-first-render-faster-node-js-progressive-ux-3b3a9ba38aa2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Partial Response Streaming for LLMs: Early Hints, Chunked JSON, Happy Clients - <a href="https://medium.com/@hadiyolworld007/node-js-partial-response-streaming-for-llms-early-hints-chunked-json-happy-clients-62fb50116f23?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Duckweave`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>How streaming and progressive rendering in Node.js can cut perceived load time, improve Core Web Vitals, and make apps feel instantly…
+<blockquote>Ship “instant-feel” LLM endpoints by sending useful bytes early — 103 Early Hints for the browser, then streamed NDJSON/JSON chunks with…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Beyond the Basics: How to Answer the 3 Most Common Node.js Questions like a Senior Engineer - <a href="https://medium.com/@nidhi.14t/beyond-the-basics-how-to-answer-the-3-most-common-node-js-questions-like-a-senior-engineer-d9c9292f4f4a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NodeLLM 1.5.0: Putting Security in the Driver’s Seat - <a href="https://medium.com/@eshaiju/nodellm-1-5-0-putting-security-in-the-drivers-seat-472c0a84e14a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nidhi Tiwari`**
+✍️ **posted by `Shaiju Edakulangara`**

-<blockquote>After 20+ Node.js interviews on both sides of the table, I’ve noticed a pattern: the simplest questions separate beginners from experts.
+<blockquote>LLMs are great at thinking.
+But in production, we care about boundaries.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Don’t Build a Compliance Nightmare: Why Your Marketing Platform Needs Consent Management From Day… - <a href="https://medium.com/@josphatwanjiruw/dont-build-a-compliance-nightmare-why-your-marketing-platform-needs-consent-management-from-day-5e398ff5cbf4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis: What is it, Why it matter, When it used and How it’s used in Application? - <a href="https://medium.com/@sriram806/redis-what-is-it-why-it-matter-when-it-used-and-how-its-used-in-application-ac625a3a494b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Josphat mwangi`**
+✍️ **posted by `Sriram`**

-<blockquote>I’ve been building enterprise applications in Kenya’s fintech space for years now, and I need to talk about something that keeps me up at…
+<blockquote>Modern applications demand speed, scalability, reliability, and aintainability.
+Traditional databases alone are often not enough to meet…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Unblocking the Node.js Event Loop: Practical Troubleshooting of a Real-World Bottleneck - <a href="https://medium.com/riskified-technology/unblocking-the-node-js-event-loop-practical-troubleshooting-of-a-real-world-bottleneck-27aa5a3d2022?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating Large Language Models (LLMs) into Your Node.js Project: A Practical Guide - <a href="https://medium.com/@mahad.akbar.1/integrating-large-language-models-llms-into-your-node-js-project-a-practical-guide-c8f5c5eccc3a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stav Levinger`**
+✍️ **posted by `Mahad Akbar`**

-<blockquote>When your Node.js service stops responding, Kubernetes kills pods, and your metrics show gaps — you know it’s time to dig in.
+<blockquote>Artificial Intelligence is no longer just for tech giants.
+With large language models (LLMs) like OpenAI’s GPT-4o, even small to mid-sized…
-Continue reading on Riskified Tech »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Build a production-ready image processing API with Claude and Node.js: Part 4 - <a href="https://sarathm09.medium.com/build-a-production-ready-image-processing-api-with-claude-and-node-js-part-4-292fcb6bb934?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Launch Your Tempo Node: The Ultimate Step-by-Step Guide - <a href="https://medium.com/@breizh-node/launch-your-tempo-node-the-ultimate-step-by-step-guide-b825403f33b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `BreizhNode`**

-<blockquote>This is a multi-part tutorial to build an AI driven image processing pipeline.
-The links to all parts will be updated here once ready.
+<blockquote>Master the Tempo Blockchain setup in minutes.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Pushing the Limits: Running Local LLMs and a 24/7 Personal News Curator on 4GB of RAM - <a href="https://life-of-utkarsh.medium.com/pushing-the-limits-running-local-llms-and-a-24-7-personal-news-curator-on-4gb-of-ram-c55f9498bf3c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why JavaScript Runtimes Are Being Rethought: From Node.js to Bun - <a href="https://medium.com/dexaminds/why-javascript-runtimes-are-being-rethought-from-node-js-to-bun-1d2f6bdcc9f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Utkarsh Mehta`**
+✍️ **posted by `Swaraj Chandra Reddy`**

-<blockquote>Running a full fledged content curation service with LLM intelligence to curate stories as per your content preference.
+<blockquote>How modern hardware, developer friction, and integrated tooling are reshaping JavaScript infrastructure
-Continue reading on Medium »</blockquote>
+Continue reading on DexaMinds »</blockquote>

 <h3>8.
-Spring Boot vs Node.js in 2026: The Definitive Guide to Choosing Your Next Backend Stack - <a href="https://medium.com/@ntiinsd/spring-boot-vs-node-js-in-2026-the-definitive-guide-to-choosing-your-next-backend-stack-85809edd21cd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fastify vs Express: Which One Really Ships Faster APIs? - <a href="https://medium.com/@jickpatel611/fastify-vs-express-which-one-really-ships-faster-apis-192080b5a1cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `inside Nikita's Mind`**
+✍️ **posted by `Vectorlane`**

-<blockquote>After more than a decade of building production systems with both technologies, I’ve reached a conclusion that would have shocked my 2018…
+<blockquote>A practical, performance-first comparison of Node.js Fastify vs Express — what’s actually faster, what’s easier, and what scales best in…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-TypeScript + GraphQL Codegen + Zod: End-to-End Safe Schemas Without Manual Types - <a href="https://medium.com/@komalbaparmar007/typescript-graphql-codegen-zod-end-to-end-safe-schemas-without-manual-types-cabb84429d20?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Visitors Leave in 8 Seconds (And How to Stop Them) - <a href="https://medium.com/@inboundagencyltd/why-visitors-leave-in-8-seconds-and-how-to-stop-them-5c8ffe9f3d2b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yamishift`**
+✍️ **posted by `Inbound Agency Dubai`**

-<blockquote>Generate TypeScript types and Zod validators from GraphQL with Codegen — typed operations, runtime validation, and zero schema drift…
+<blockquote>I spent three hours last week watching people try to use a client’s website.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Smart SaaS Founders Are Betting on PWAs in 2026 - <a href="https://medium.com/@ashokreddy343/why-smart-saas-founders-are-betting-on-pwas-in-2026-a1e9c0be71d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every WordPress Site Needs Better Form & CTA Monitoring — And How FormHuntsman Solves It - <a href="https://medium.com/@compassserve/why-every-wordpress-site-needs-better-form-cta-monitoring-and-how-formhuntsman-solves-it-2ad56386265b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AshokReddy `**
+✍️ **posted by `Compass Solutions`**

-<blockquote>How Progressive Web Apps quietly boost retention, speed, and conversions — and why founders who delay will pay for it later.
+<blockquote>In today’s digital landscape, conversion velocity is just as important as traffic volume.
+You can drive thousands of visitors to your site…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How You Can Build Apps for Free Using Only HTML and ChatGPT - <a href="https://medium.com/startup-insider-edge/how-you-can-build-apps-for-free-using-only-html-and-chatgpt-e93954e3dea5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Most Businesses Struggle With Visibility Even When They “Do SEO” - <a href="https://realaashishk.medium.com/seo-is-not-enough-anymore-how-ai-search-is-changing-online-discovery-032321c46ee1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Shahroze Ahmed Khan`**
+✍️ **posted by `realaashishk`**

-<blockquote>You Don’t Need a Team, Money, or Code to Build Real Software Anymore
+<blockquote>Search engine optimization is one of the most misunderstood parts of digital marketing.
-Let’s be brutally honest: most people are not blocked by technology… Continue reading on StartupInsider »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Ultimate Guide to Web Design and Front End Development - <a href="https://medium.com/@petersmith5181/ultimate-guide-to-web-design-and-front-end-development-9bdc77d4a5f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inland Web Developers - Website Designing Agency in British Columbia, Canada. - <a href="https://inlandwebdevelopers.medium.com/inland-web-developers-website-designing-agency-in-british-columbia-canada-5180a123b4c8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter Smith`**
+✍️ **posted by `Inland Web Developers`**

-<blockquote>In today’s digital-first world, your website is often the first impression customers have of your business.
+<blockquote>Inland Web Developers is a leading website designing agency in Vancouver, BC, Canada specialising in WordPress website development and SEO.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Comprehensive & Rigorous VAPT Framework for Next.js Applications - <a href="https://medium.com/@md.abir1203/comprehensive-rigorous-vapt-framework-for-next-js-applications-fa437b3b5e55?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 2026 Production Checklist: 5 Things Your Next.js VPS Deployment is Missing - <a href="https://medium.com/@floridmaclean/the-2026-production-checklist-5-things-your-next-js-vps-deployment-is-missing-f31e87be885c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Abir Abbas`**
+✍️ **posted by `Florid Maclean`**

-<blockquote>✅ Read this if: You’re building or auditing a Next.js app and want to avoid catastrophic security breaches — without drowning in jargon…
+<blockquote>Why “It works on my machine” isn’t enough when your revenue is on the line.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Top Strategies Every Performance Marketing Agency Uses - <a href="https://medium.com/@petersmith5181/top-strategies-every-performance-marketing-agency-uses-e5aa633eb3a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simplify Your Rails Stack with Solid Architecture in Rails 8 - <a href="https://talha380.medium.com/simplify-your-rails-stack-with-solid-architecture-in-rails-8-19bfcda89aec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter Smith`**
+✍️ **posted by `Talha Razzaq`**

-<blockquote>When it comes to scaling businesses in the digital age, partnering with a trusted performance marketing agency is no longer optional —…
+<blockquote>Stop Overcomplicating Your Rails Stack: The Magic of “Solid” Architecture
 Continue reading on Medium »</blockquote>

 <br/>